Neat Preview Channel Firmware

 New features in this release:

-- Introducing Neat Focus: Greater camera control and focus with Neat Center
+- Neat Focus: Enhanced control and flexibility

 How it works